scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Solution 2: Enable computing *beyond the laptop*.
 Though a workstation with plentiful memory by virtue of exactly replicating the environment available in Solution 1, the participant is guaranteed to replicate the data processing, transformations, and analysis steps they ran on their laptop in these other environments with the benefit of more memory available on those systems.
 This also includes the ability to use the common GUI interface provided by BCE as a VDI (Virtual Desktop Integration).

+Current status:

+Enabling tools:
+- Packer
+- VirtualBox, VMWare

 Pleasant parallelization
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Problem 3: Even though Solution 2 allows us to grow beyond the laptop, the time and skill required to access needed compute resources may be prohibitive.

 Solution 3: Enable *pleasantly parallel* scale-out.
 A cluster may be available in your department or at your institution or at national facilities that provides the equivalent of a hundred or a thousand of the workstations you may have in your lab, enabled by Solution 2.

+Current status:

-BCE works in these environments and allows you to install additional software components as you wish without relying on cluster administrators for help.
+Further development of BCE with the proper enabling tools could provide a way to run in these environments and allows you to install additional software components as you wish without relying on cluster administrators for help.

+Enabling tools:
+- Packer
+- Docker, LXC

 Managing cost / maximizing value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^